|Location:||Southeast of the city of Potosí.|

 The mine is owned by COMIBOL, Bolivia's national mining company, and mined in a partnership with Franklin Mining, Bolivia S.A., a subsidiary company of Franklin Mining, Inc. The idea is to increase silver production by the introduction of modern mining technology.
 This might push Boloivia to be one of the biggest producers of silver in the world.

 At the moment the working conditions pretty bad.
 The miners are organised into cooperatives and lease their respective sections of the mine from the government for a fee of 6% of their earnings.
 The mining companies simply purchase the refined minerals.
 12,000 miners, the big majority of indigenous Quechan descent, have to organize their own tools and security devices.
-As a result safety precautions are limited to hand gloves and hard hats.
+As a result safety precautions are limited to hand gloves and helmets.
 Asbestosis or silicosis afflicts every miner, miners who begin working as young men die before they are 50.
 Visitors should avoid to suck or lick their fingers because of the trace elements of asbestos and arsenic.

 Legend has it, that during 450 years of mining enough metal was extracted from the deposit to build a bridge of silver from South America to Europe.
 True or not, this mine is of enormous importance and economic value.